-- 6.237Considering its narrow focus Policy ST31 is expected to have mainly negligible effects on the SA objectives.
+6.240 Considering its narrow focus Policy ST31 is expected to have mainly negligible effects on the SA objectives.
 The policy is expected to have a significant positive effect in relation to SA objective 2: housing given that it specifically seeks to address the issue of specialist housing provision in Bassetlaw, such as homes for older people, people with disabilities, or homes for other specific groups who need specific design requirements.
-Furthermore, the policy outlines that proposals which may result in the loss of specialist housing will only be supported where it is demonstrated there is no longer a need for the accommodation, or alternative provision will be made. - 6.238A minor positive effect is also expected in relation to SA objective 4: regeneration and social inclusion.
+Furthermore, the policy outlines that proposals which may result in the loss of specialist housing will only be supported where it is demonstrated there is no longer a need for the accommodation, or alternative provision will be made.

+6.241 A minor positive effect is also expected in relation to SA objective 4: regeneration and social inclusion.
 The provision of specialist homes (including accessible housing and residential care homes) as supported by this policy is expected to accommodate the growing ageing population of the District.
 The policy also sets out that specialist retirement housing should have good access to services and facilities.

-- 6.239Policy ST31 is expected to have a minor positive effect in relation to SA objective 5: health and wellbeing given that the policy supports the provision of specialist housing for the elderly, people with disabilities and groups with specific requirements.
+6.242 Policy ST31 is expected to have a minor positive effect in relation to SA objective 5: health and wellbeing given that the policy supports the provision of specialist housing for the elderly, people with disabilities and groups with specific requirements.
 In addition, the policy supports the development of residential care homes.
-The policy supports specialist housing that is served by safe and suitable walking and cycling routes which may encourage active travel and recreation, which will benefit residents' health and wellbeing. - 6.240The policy supports specialist housing with safe and suitable walking/cycling routes or appropriate public transport connections for the intended occupier.
-Therefore, minor positive effects are expected in relation to SA objectives 6: transport, 10: air quality and 11: climate change.
+The policy supports specialist housing that is served by safe and suitable walking and cycling routes which may encourage active travel and recreation, which will benefit residents' health and wellbeing.

+6.243 The policy supports specialist housing with safe and suitable walking/cycling routes or appropriate public transport connections for the intended occupier.
+The policy encourages proposals in Flood Zone 1 away from areas at the highest flood risk.
+Therefore, minor positive effects are expected in relation to SA objectives 6: transport, 8: Water, 10: air quality and 11: climate change.